Payment Card Data Security Policy

 i.
 Inspection of PIN pads, terminals or payment processing workstations for signs of tampering, unauthorized new accounts or card skimming devices on a weekly basis.

 ii.
-Completion of the applicable (SAQ) on an annual basis and send to Financial Services.
+Completion of the applicable Self Assessment Questionnaire (SAQ) on an annual basis.

 iii.
-Request all contracted payment processing organizations for an Attestation of Compliance (AOC) document on an annual basis.
+Requiring that all contracted payment processing organizations provide the University with an Attestation of Compliance document on an annual basis.

 iv.
-Maintain an up-to-date list of individuals, including full-or part-time employees, temporary employees, volunteers, contractors, consultants, or who may access cardholder data.
+Maintaining an up-to-date list of individuals, including full-or part-time employees, temporary employees, volunteers, contractors, consultants, or who may access CHD.
+PCI compliance procedures and responsibilities must be re-evaluated following any personnel changes and all such changes must be promptly reported to the Chief Information Security Officer.

 c.
 Be accountable for their share of the costs associated with operating the PCI compliance program.